JacquesGarre/colors/README.md

-## Python script to get a pie chart composed of colors percentage on a photo
+# Python script to get a pie chart representing colors percentage on a given jpg/png